reef-technologies/handbook/agreements.md

 ## Hardware co-funding

-All senior staff members of Reef Technologies may receive co-funding for hardware, up to 50% of the value of the hardware and up to $1024 per two years.
-The 50% of company ownership passes to the staff member after two years of full-time work, with full-time defined as 30 hours per week.

-Two years of full-time work is equivalent to 2568 hours according to the following assumptions:
-- 250 days is the average amount of working days per year.
-- 26 days is the average amount of vacation days.
-- 10 days is the average amount of unpaid sick days off.
-- 6 hours is the average amount of hours worked per day, so 30 hours per week.

-2 * (250 – 26 – 10) * 6 hours = 2568 hours

-The hardware co-funding policy is explained in more detail below:
-- All senior staff members of Reef Technologies have the right to request co-funding for up to 50% of the value of hardware deemed necessary for work, such as a laptop, a headset, a monitor, a mouse, a keyboard, etc. The maximum amount of co-funding is $1024 net.
-The amortization is calculated linearly according to the hours worked, rounded to the nearest dollar.
+All staff members of Reef Technologies have the right to request co-funding for up to 50% of the value of hardware deemed necessary for work, such as a laptop, a headset, a monitor, a mouse, a keyboard, etc.

+Co-founding conditions for senior engineers:
+- up to 50% of the value of the hardware up to $1536 net per two years.

+Co-founding conditions for everyone else:
+- up to 50% of the value of the hardware up to $512 net per two years.

+The reason for this difference is that software engineering generally requires significantly more computing power than other types of tasks.

+Two years of full-time work is equivalent to 2568 hours.

+All tracked hours count, it doesn’t matter whether the staff member logged them to a commercial project or an internal project such as our Sociocracy or Weekly Status calls.

+The hours are calculated as per the number of hours tracked in the Hubstaff time tracker.
+Staff members may request to be informed of their current hour total by a virtual assistant.

+A Reef Technologies member who requests co-funding for hardware they need to perform their work will be sent the equipment by the company.

+The hardware is bought by Reef Technologies and belongs to the company until its value has decreased either by 50% or by the maximum co-founding value ($1536 or $512).

+In reality, the benefit of using this policy amounts to more than 50% of the hardware's original value.
+By the time you purchase it from Reef Technologies, you will be charging a higher hourly rate and inflation will have likely further devalued the amount you need to pay for the hardware.
+All that after getting to use some nice gear at no immediate cost in the meantime.

+After the value of the hardware meets one of the two conditions, the staff member gains ownership by purchasing the hardware from Reef Technologies at its current price (50% of the initial price or initial price less maximum co-founding value).

-- The hardware is never returned to Reef Technologies.
+The hardware is never returned to Reef Technologies.
 In all cases, it remains with the individual.

-- All tracked hours count, it doesn’t matter whether the senior staff member logged them to a commercial project or an internal project such as our Sociocracy or Weekly Status calls.
-- The hours are calculated as per the number of hours tracked in the Hubstaff time tracker.
-- The total number of hours worked by all senior staff members may be stored in a GoogleDocs spreadsheet.
-Senior staff members may request to be informed of their current hour total by a virtual assistant.
-- If a senior staff member on trial period requests hardware assistance, they will be assigned the company hardware that is currently available.
-After the trial period, the senior staff member is welcome to use the co-funding policy to buy the hardware of their own choice.
+If a staff member on trial period requests hardware assistance, they will be assigned the company hardware that is currently available.
+After the trial period, the staff member is welcome to use the co-funding policy to buy the hardware of their own choice.

-- A Reef Technologies member that requests hardware co-funding will include an appropriate sum in their invoice the same month they make the request – for example by $1024 if the hardware cost $2048.
-That amount will then undergo amortization, see example situations.
+The hardware will belong to Reef Technologies until its value has decreased either by 50% or by the maximum co-founding value ($1536 or $512).

 ### Example situation 1:

-So far, John has tracked 264 hours working for Reef Technologies.
-When he first joined the company, he requested the largest possible amount of co-funding and bought hardware for $2048, which means he received an additional $1024 net on his first invoice.
+John works for Reef Technologies as a Senior Python Engineer.
+When he first joined the company, he requested to be supplied with a laptop that cost $3000.
+Reef Technologies purchased it and had it delivered to John.

-Now, John decides to terminate his contract with Reef Technologies.
-Given the above information, John’s last invoice will be reduced by the following amount:
-(2568 hours – 264 hours ) / 2568 hours * $1024 = 0.897 * $1024 = $918.53, rounded up to $919
+After about two years, the assistant tasked with tracking the value of Reef Technologies hardware noticed that the average value of a two-year-old used laptop that John has been using has fallen to $1500 – 50% of the initial price of $3000.

+At this point, John was issued an invoice by Reef Technologies to pay $1500 in order to purchase the laptop.
+John paid the $1500 and the ownership of the laptop passed on to him.

 ### Example situation 2:

-Mary has tracked 264 hours working for Reef Technologies and she plans to continue working for the company.
-She wonders how much of hardware co-funding is already amortized in her case – or, in other words, how much money she can spend on hardware that will already be 100% hers.

-Given the number of hours that she has tracked so far:
-264 hours / 2568 hours * $1024 = 0.103 * $1024 = $105.47, rounded up to $105.

-Given that the company refunds up to 50% of the hardware cost, Mary may now buy hardware worth up to $210.
-She will receive up to $105 co-funding from the company.
-The hardware will instantly belong to her 100%.
-The cost has already been amortized by the hours she had tracked for Reef Technologies.
+Patrick works for Reef Technologies as a Remote Executive Assistant.
+When he first joined the company, he requested to be supplied with a laptop that cost $800.
+Reef Technologies purchased it and had it delivered to Patrick.

+A few months in, Patrick realized he also needed a vertical mouse and requested for Reef Technologies to get him one at the cost of $100.

+Patrick could do that because:
+- the co-founding value for a laptop that costs $800 is $400
+- the maximum co-founding value that a Remote Executive Assistant can receive is $512 per two years
+- Patrick still has $112 of co-founding value available at this point in time
+- the co-founding value of a mouse that costs $100 is $50, which is less than $112

+After about a year, the assistant tasked with tracking the value of Reef Technologies hardware noticed that the average value of a one-year-old used laptop that Patrick has been using has fallen to $400 – 50% of the initial price of $800.

+At this point, Patrick was issued an invoice by Reef Technologies to pay $400 in order to purchase the laptop.
+Patrick paid the $400 and the ownership of the laptop passed on to him.

+A year later, the value of the mouse was down to $50, so Patrick was issued an invoice by Reef Technologies to pay $50 in order to purchase the mouse as well.
+Patrick paid the $50 and became the owner of the mouse.

+Two years already passed since Patrick had first requested to get a laptop.
+Thus, his available co-founding value returned to the original value of $512.

-As a senior Reef Technologies staff member, you are eligible to use the services of a personal assistant.
+As a senior Reef Technologies engineer, you are eligible to use the services of a personal assistant.
 The assistant may do the necessary research, make a list of top hardware models for you to choose from, find a good online shop that is available in your country and have the appropriate equipment delivered to your address.

 ## Training and upskilling